-This is a update from the July 22, 2018 post.
-I’ve updated the recipe, photos and the text, and added a short video showing how to make this amazing Fresh Tomato Ricotta Tart in Puff Pastry.
+This is an update from the July 22, 2018 post.
+I’ve updated the recipe, photos, and text, and added a short video showing how to make this amazing Fresh Tomato Ricotta Tart in Puff Pastry.

 - 1 sheet of puff pastry, thawed